Frequently Asked Questions

 A: Our goal is to cover the entire footprint of the city by 2023, and we are accepting orders city-wide.
 We currently have areas live on the east side of town, and just recently Skyline.
 Please see the map on the main page to check if we are able to service your neighborhood.

 Q: If I place an order now, do I have to get service or face a fee?

 A: No. Placing an order now allows us to see where service is in high demand, and which plan is most popular.
 This helps us to plan and forecast more accurately as we grow our network.
 When we enter a neighborhood with several awaiting orders we will first contact the customers to confirm the order and the service requested.
 There is no penalty for changing your mind before an installation date is agreed upon and scheduled.

 Q: How do I get billed?

 A: Residents that currently receive a utility bill will see Fiber Internet as a new line item on their existing account bill.
 Customers that don't currently have a utility billing account with the city of Anacortes will have one created.
-Bills are payed through the utility billing system.
+Bills are paid through the utility billing system.